-The day after Christmas, I joined my extended family in Chicago for a sunset walk around Millennium Park.
+The day after Christmas a year ago, I joined my extended family in Chicago for a sunset walk around Millennium Park.

 As we headed to the winter-blasted garden, I came upon a little chalkboard hanging from a post saying “#MaryandSteve12.26.2018,” illuminated by a suspended candle in a Mason jar.